IsThisLoss/HttpServer/README.md

 <p>
   There is main process, which starts one process to listen new incoming connections and predefined number of worker-processes.
 When listen-process get new connection, it passes file descriptor to the least busy worker and further only this process work with that connection.
-Also, As soon as any worker process died, the main process create new one.
+Also, as soon as any worker process died, the main process create new one.
 </p>